codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/composition-1.md

     command: bash -c "sleep 60 && pwd && npm run test"
 {% endhighlight %}

-## Merging services

-If the `composition` already contains a service with the same name as the `composition_candidate`, the two service definitions are combined, with preference given to the `composition_candidate`'s definition.

-For example, we create a new Codefresh composition named 'test_composition':

-  `test-composition.yml`
-{% highlight yaml %}
-version: '2'
-  services:
-    db:
-      image: postgres
-    test_service:
-      image: myuser/mytestservice:latest
-      command: gulp integration_test
-{% endhighlight %}

-Now we want to reuse this composition during our build for testing purposes.
-We can add the following composition step to our `codefresh.yml` file, and define the composition step so that `test_service` always uses the latest image that was built.

-  `YAML`
-{% highlight yaml %}
-run_tests:
-  type: composition
-  composition: test_composition
-  composition_candidates:
-    test_service:
-      image: {% raw %}${{build_step}}{% endraw %}
-{% endhighlight %}

-In the above example, both `composition` and `composition_candidates` define a service named `test_service`.
-After merging these definitions, `test_service` will maintain the `command` that was defined in the original composition, but will refer to the image built by the step named `build_step`.

 ## Working directories in a composition